yaswanth3488/ERP-TE/README.md

 🛠️ Dataset was custom generated to simulate realistic ER scenarios such as peak hours, severity-based delays, and patient outcomes.

 💡 Key Insights
+A triage efficiency rate of 0.23 means that 23% of the critical (Triage Level 1) cases were treated within the target time of 15 minutes.

+In simpler terms, for every 100 patients who were triaged as critical, only 23 of them received the necessary treatment within the first 15 minutes of being assessed.

+This indicates a potential area for improvement in the triage and treatment process for critical patients, as a significant majority (77%) are not meeting the desired efficiency target.
+It would be important to investigate the reasons behind this low efficiency rate.
 ⏳ Triage Level 1 (Critical) patients waited an average of 18 minutes; 65% treated within 15 mins.

 ⚠️ Non-Urgent patients waited 3x longer than Critical patients—indicating a need for alternate care pathways.